Video Resume: Will It Help You Get Hired Faster?

 Videos Are Becoming More Common in the Recruiting Process

-Here’s another catch: While most applicant tracking systems don’t allow uploaded videos, many employers now use text recruiting platforms to connect with candidates.
+Here’s another catch: While most applicant tracking systems don’t allow uploaded videos, many employers now use text message recruiting to connect with candidates.
 And those systems do allow candidates to exchange video messages when engaging with the employer or recruiter.

 Platforms like these are different from the traditional ATS, and employers who have access to this functionality can get to know job seekers quicker than the conventional process.
 Applying through a system, being selected for an interview, and setting up an in-person or video interview all take time.

 In many cases, employers can complete their interview process all through text message communication, radically shortening the hiring time.
-For more information about text recruiting and tips for standing out, read our article, Text Message Recruiting: Tips For Job Seekers.

 When to Create a Video Resume

-Job seekers should read job postings carefully to understand what employers want from candidates when applying.“If I want a video resume, I’ll say that in the ad,” Altizer added.
+“If I want a video resume, I’ll say that in the ad,” Altizer added.
 “My candidate tracking system may or may not permit video files, and my company browser may or may not visit unknown internet sites.”
-There’s more, he adds, “A well-executed video resume can inform me about the candidate’s video creation skills.
-But that’s about it.

-If the position doesn’t relate to media creation, a video resume may present more risks than rewards.
 A clip of a job seeker looking through a microscope won’t increase Altizer’s confidence in their biochemistry skills but may make him wonder why you aren’t pursuing a media career.
 That said, a clip of you wowing a live crowd might enhance his confidence in you as a corporate trainer.

-- Job seekers should tailor their resumes to each job they apply for — including video resumes.
+- Job seekers should tailor their resumes to each job they apply for—including video resumes.
 Nothing says “I want to work for you” less than a generic video resume that doesn’t seem focused on the job and company.

 - Is this company digitally focused?
 Does their website and job board feature videos?
 Does their application process ask for or even allow video resumes?